 Creating New Paclets

 The definition notebook system contains a convenient tool for creating a new paclet directory to start developing a paclet suitable for publication in the paclet repository.
-The following procedure shows how to create a new paclet directory.
-Before starting you must have a publisher ID.
+You must have a publisher ID to submit your paclet to the repository, but you can develop it and use it locally without an id.

 Choose a new path or an empty directory.
 The dialog will add the following fields for defining basic paclet metadata: